joseph/Monocle/README.md

 A silky, tactile browser-based ebook reader.

-Invented by [Inventive Labs](http://inventivelabs.com.au).
+Initial development by Joseph Pearson of Inventive Labs.
 Released under the MIT license.

 More information (including demos): http://monocle.inventivelabs.com.au

 Contributions welcome - fork the repository on [GitHub](http://github.com/joseph/monocle).

+MONOCLE NOW HAS A GOOGLE GROUP!
+If you're new to Monocle and you have questions that aren't answered by [the Wiki](https://github.com/joseph/monocle/wiki), you can ask them here: https://groups.google.com/forum/#!forum/monocle-js

 ## Getting Monocle